bramtayl/Justly/README.md

 #### Tempo example

-So, for example, if you set the tempo ratio for a chord to `200%`, you will double the tempo of that chord and all future chords.
+So, for example, if you set the tempo ratio for a chord to `2`, you will double the tempo of that chord and all future chords.
-The interval, volume ratio, tempo ratio, and instrument in a note are in reference to the chord, but only affect the note itself.
+The interval, volume ratio, tempo ratio, and instrument of a note are in reference to the chord, but only affect the note itself.
-So for example, if you set the tempo ratio for a note to `200%`, you will double the tempo of that note only (that is, you will make the note stacatto).
+So for example, if you set the tempo ratio for a note to `2`, you will double the tempo of that note only (that is, you will make the note stacatto).

 #### Instrument example